olepoeschl/NQueensFAF-GUI/README.md

       - definitely N = 16 in < 1 sec

 ## Version 11 (latest):
-      - splitted into the Gui program (this) and the computing library (link above)
+      - splitted into the Gui program (this) and the NQueensFAF library (link above)
-      - refactored the program to use the newly created NQueensFAF library
       - the GPU solver now rounds the global work size up to the next matching number of constellations and solves all constellations using GPU instead of solving remaing constellations using CPU (take a look at the NQueensFAF library)